 Consider this verse from Surat Ar-Rum, which is placed on many wedding invitations yet often overlooked, “And of His signs is that He created for you from yourselves mates that you may find tranquility in them; and He placed between you affection and mercy.
-Indeed in that are signs for a people who give thought.”
-[30:21]
+Indeed in that are signs for a people who give thought” (Quran 30:21).

-1.Autonomy.
-It is vital for both newly weds and their families and friends to recognize that they are their own independent unit.
+- Autonomy.
+Both newlyweds and their families and friends need to recognize that they are an independent unit.
 It is normal and healthy for loyalties from past relationships to shift into the new relationship, making the new partnership the most valuable for each new husband and wife.
-Traditions and routines will have to accommodate for these new changes.
-Many couples complain about not being able to attend a yearly family Eid breakfast or travel out of state to attend every cousin’s graduation or see their friends every Friday night, which they always did when they were single.
-It is simply not practical and not fair to the new marriage for things to remain as they were.
-Spouses should engage in a selective process when choosing what is most important and each must compromise giving up some things.
+Traditions and routines will have to accommodate these recent changes.
+Many couples complain about not attending a yearly family Eid breakfast or traveling out of state to participate in every cousin’s graduation or see their friends every Friday night, which they always did when they were single.
+It is simply not practical and unfair to the new marriage for things to remain as they were.
+Spouses should be selective when choosing what is most important, and each must compromise by giving up some things.
 Families and friends should respect the decisions made by the couple and not exert pressure on them to maintain traditions and routines.
-With that said, couples should not cut themselves off from the world, on the contrary, I suggest that they make changes to schedule regular family visits, especially to both sets of parents, and maintain their ties with righteous and supportive friends.
-Some family or friends of either bride or groom might be the source of problems in the marriage so it is important to be aware that while maintaining rights.
+With that said, couples should not cut themselves off from the world.
+On the contrary, I suggest that they make changes to schedule regular family visits, especially to both sets of parents, and maintain their ties with righteous and supportive friends.
+Some family or friends of either bride or groom might be the source of problems in the marriage, so it is important to be aware of this while maintaining rights.
 Similarly, couples should schedule weekly outings just for the two of them to spend time together.

-2.Communication.
+- Communication.
 Communicating with one’s spouse is not the same as simply talking or hearing.
-It requires giving and receiving meaning of words and feelings and actions with empathy, respect, and consideration.
+It requires giving and receiving the meaning of words, feelings, and actions with empathy, respect, and consideration.
 If your wife shares she feels depressed at the beginning of the marriage because she misses her family, support her.
-If your husband feels guilty about not being able to fulfill the wants of his parents as he once did, support him.
-If something is on your mind or a particular word or action of your spouse upset you, communicate it openly and honestly.
-If your spouse is telling you something you did bothered them, be willing to hear them out without judgment or comparisons or having a scoreboard ready and instead sincerely apologize for hurting them intentionally or unintentionally and make efforts to change.
+If your husband feels guilty about not being able to fulfill his parents’ wants as he once did, support him.
+If something is on your mind, or your spouse’s particular word or action upset you, communicate it openly and honestly.
+If your spouse is telling you something you do bothers them, be willing to hear them out without judgment or comparisons.
+Instead, sincerely apologize for hurting them intentionally or unintentionally and make efforts to change.

-3.Conflict.
-Conflict is a necessary and normal part of any real relationship.
+- Conflict.
+Conflict is a necessary and expected part of any real relationship.
 What is most important is that we learn to resolve conflicts in healthy ways without harboring resentment.
 As Muslims, we adhere to the Quran and Sunnah in times of bliss and times of hardship.
 When a conflict arises, we turn to our faith to help us make a decision.
-Some couples struggle with differentiating tradition and culture from Islam and have many assumptions and expectations about the rights of the husband or wife that are simply false and completely opposed to Islamic teachings.
+Some couples struggle with differentiating tradition and culture from Islam and have many assumptions and expectations about the rights of the husband or wife that are simply false and entirely opposed to Islamic teachings.
 Therefore, couples should seek the advice of an Islamic scholar on these critical issues.
-I also advise couples not to involve their families into their marital conflicts since they are biased and often too emotionally invested to make a sound decision.
+I also advise couples not to involve their families in marital conflicts since they are biased and often too emotionally invested to make a sound decision.
 Our Masjid provides these services at no cost.
 Do not wait to seek counsel.
-Seeking counseling does not mean you are seeking divorce, on the contrary, it means you are stuck but the marriage is very important to you.
-An important aspect of resolving conflict is practicing patience, which is a rare quality in the fast-paced society we live in.
-Couples must remember there is no such thing as a perfectly matched partner; there will always be things that each spouse must change and a few things that they simply cannot change.
-As long as it is within the limits of Islamic boundaries, we must learn to have patience to support them to change what they can, live with what they cant, and find ways to appreciate the good qualities that they do have.
+Seeking counseling does not mean you are seeking a divorce.
+On the contrary, it means you are struggling and need assistance.
+An essential aspect of resolving conflict is practicing patience, a rare quality in our fast-paced society.
+Couples must remember there is no such thing as a perfectly matched partner; there will always be things that each spouse must change and a few things that they cannot change.
+As long as it is within the limits of Islamic boundaries, we must learn to have the patience to support them to change what they can, live with what they cannot change, and find ways to appreciate the good qualities they have.

-4.Intimacy.
-Allah (SWT) highlights affection to be one of the main qualities arising from the union of husband and wife in the verse mentioned previously.
+- Intimacy.
+Allah ﷻ highlights affection to be one of the main qualities arising from the union of husband and wife.
 This encompasses all forms of intimacy: physical, intellectual, emotional, and spiritual.
-Each spouse shares a responsibility in achieving these forms of intimacy with their partner.
-I will highlight spiritual intimacy since I find that it is often the most neglected yet such an important task for couples to focus on and serves as a protective factor in their relationship.
-This includes reminding each other of the performance of daily prayers, reciting and memorizing Quran together, abandoning bad habits, attending a weekly program at the Masjid, fasting and giving sadaqa together, volunteering, and supporting one another to abide to Islamic rulings including obtaining halal forms of provision, practicing lowering of the gaze and wearing hijab, and the many different ways of becoming closer to Allah (SWT) and gaining His mercy and pleasure.
+Each spouse shares responsibility in achieving these forms of intimacy with their partner.
+I will highlight spiritual intimacy since it is often the most neglected yet essential task for couples to focus on and serves as a protective factor in their relationship.
+This includes reminding each other of the performance of daily prayers, reciting and memorizing Quran together, abandoning bad habits, attending a weekly program at the Masjid, fasting and giving sadaqa together, volunteering, and supporting one another to abide by Islamic rulings, including obtaining halal forms of provision, practicing lowering of the gaze and wearing hijab, and the many different ways of becoming closer to Allah ﷻ and gaining His mercy and pleasure.